modern-magic/grm/README.md

 > What is grm?

-- A minimalist npm source manager.
+A minimalist npm source manager.

 > Why new nrm?

-- Installing `nrm` is too slow, and `grm` can be fast.
+Installing `nrm` is too slow, and `grm` can be fast.

 > Why not so comprehensive

-- Because we are only source manager.
+Because we are only source manager.

+> Why choose grm?

+Compress to `nrm` and `nnrm` . `grm` has more advantages in installing.
+Benefit from golang cross platform.

 ## All Contributors